cryptoadvance/specter-education/content/multisig101/description.md

 |--------|---------|---------|
 | 1h     | WL      |         |

-* Collecting Devices
+* Collecting devices
 * Creating the wallet
-* The Specter-Backup-PDF
+* The Specter-backup-PDF
-* Durability of PDF-Backup: Store it redundantly!
+* Durability of the PDF backup: Store it redundantly!
 * More implications for Multisig

 __Resources__: